-- publication of at least one additional journal article; - external research grants and contracts exceeding \$100,000 in total costs per year; - an additional three quarters of graduate student support.
+- publication of at least one additional journal article; - external research grants and contracts exceeding \$100,000 in total costs per vear: - an additional two semesters of graduate student support.

 Extraordinary

 The faculty member must demonstrate research activities that exceed expectations for outstanding performance.